webysr/meteor-react-style-guide/README.md

 # ReactStyleGuide

 An auto generated style guide for React components in your Meteor app.
+This package was written with Meteor 1.3 in mind.
+It makes use of features that will only be available in this new release.
+Thus, at the moment you can only use this package with the latest Meteor 1.3-beta version.
+If you would like to use this package for any previous Meteor version, feel free to file a pull request to the pre-1.3 branch.

 ## Prerequisites